bibliotrace/bibliotrace-back-end/readme.md

 If mysql is not installed on your device, you can install it using `sudo apt install mysql-server` on Linux or by following the [installation instructions](https://dev.mysql.com/downloads/) from Oracle.
 This README assumes that you are using Linux, but feel free to adapt the below instructions to your operating system.
 ### Creating the Database
 As a placeholder for AWS RDS, we will be running an instance of MySQL locally.
-MySQL only allows .sql file imports into an existing database, which means you will need to manually create and name the database matching the credentials in `MySQLDao.ts` (note that if you would prefer to use different credentials on your computer that you will need to modify the credentials in this file).
+MySQL only allows .sql file imports into an existing database, which means you will need to manually create and name the database using a MySQL user matching the credentials in `MySQLDao.ts`.
 This can be accomplished with the following series of commands:
 ```
-$ mysql -u username -p
+$ mysql -u root -p
 Password:
-$ CREATE DATABASE IF NOT EXISTS bibliotrace_v3;
+mysql> CREATE DATABASE IF NOT EXISTS bibliotrace_v3;
+mysql> CREATE USER 'admin'@'localhost' INDENTIFIED BY 'password';
+mysql> GRANT ALL PRIVILEGES ON bibliotrace_v3.* TO 'admin'@'localhost';
 ```
-Once the database exists, we can import the .sql file as follows (after logging out of the mysql session):
+Now that the database exists with administrative credentials, we can import the .sql file as follows (after logging out of the mysql session with the `quit` command):
 ```
-$ mysql -u username -p bibliotrace_v3 < /path/to/bibliotrace_v3.sql
+$ mysql -u admin -p bibliotrace_v3 < /path/to/empty_schema.sql
+Password:
 ```
 This should automatically create and populate the necessary tables in the database, which is necessary for endpoint testing.